IS-IS: BFD support

-IS-IS uses Hello packets (IIH) to share information about routers and to establish adjacencies.
+IS-IS uses Hello packets (IIH) to share information about routers and establish adjacencies.
 Hello packets also help detect faults between neighboring routers.
 Fault detection can be sped up by lowering the hello packet transmission intervals, but this increases CPU load.

-As an alternative, BFD can be used.
-BFD is a low-overhead fault detection protocol that operates independently of the routing protocol and can provide sub-second detection with minimal impact on the CPU.
+As an alternative, Bidirectional Forwarding Detection (BFD) can be used.
+BFD is a low-overhead fault-detection protocol that operates independently of the routing protocol and can provide sub-second detection with minimal impact on CPU.

 Other uses

 IS-IS is the base for the control plane in Shortest Path Bridging (SPB).
-SPB enables equal-cost multipath routing among Ethernet switches in a mesh topology: Ethernet frames are forwarded along multiple load-balanced, service-specific paths, which are all equally the shortest.
+SPB enables equal-cost multipath routing among Ethernet switches in a mesh topology; Ethernet frames are forwarded along multiple load-balanced, service-specific paths, which are all equally short.
 To support this, SPB extends IS-IS with new TLVs.